Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 This is an unnoficial port of all the CaffeineMC Mods from Fabric to Forge

 Currently it consists of Sodium, Phosphor and Hydrogen.
-Later I will add Lithium and Iris alongside an Optifine Esc Extras mod.
+Later I will add Lithium and Iris.

 For more in depth info on the features look at the Reforged CF Pages or the Official Mod Pages.